cristianoaredes/NodeForge-API/README.md

 - Passwords should be hashed before storage in a production environment
 - JWT secrets should be strong and kept secure
 - Environment variables should be properly managed
+- Docker container runs as a non-root user for added security
+- Alpine Linux image with minimal attack surface

+### Docker Configuration

+The application is containerized with Docker using best practices:

+- **Multi-stage builds**: Separates build dependencies from runtime dependencies
+- **Security**: Runs as non-root user (nodejs)
+- **Base Image**: Uses Alpine Linux for minimal size and security vulnerabilities
+- **Health Checks**: Configured to monitor container health
+- **Docker Compose**: Easy orchestration with `docker-compose.yml`

+## 📱 GitHub Repository

+The project is hosted on GitHub at [https://github.com/cristianoaredes/NodeForge-API](https://github.com/cristianoaredes/NodeForge-API).

+Feel free to:
+- Star the repository if you find it useful
+- Fork it to create your own version
+- Submit issues or pull requests to contribute
+- Use it as a template for your own Node.js API projects

 ---